Arathhh8/Makefiles/README.md

 * Ensure you have 'gcc' and 'make' installed on your system.
 * This project uses a simple Makefile with basic rules.
 For more complex projects, you may need additional configurations.
-* Please go to docs/MAKEFILE.md to get more information abaout Make, it is very useful in order to understand how ***make*** works.
+* Please go to docs/MAKEFILE.md to get more information about Make, it is very useful in order to understand how ***make*** works.

 ### Additional